numcommand/num/README.md

     mean                        The arithmetic mean a.ka. average.
     average                     "

-    meanest                     The value closest to the mean.

     median                      The median.
     med                         "

-    median-low                  The low median.
+    median-low                  The low median, i.e. lesser of two middle values. med-low                     "
-    med-low                     "

-    median-high                 High median of data.
-    med-high                    "
+    median-high                 The high median, i.e. greater of two middle values. med-high                    "

+    mode                        The mode, which may be multiple numbers or UNDEF.
+TODO.

+    mode-low                    The least value of the mode values or UNDEF.
+TODO.

-    mode                        The first mode or NAN.
+    mode-high                   The greatest value of the mode values or UNDEF.
+TODO.
-    modes                       All modes or NAN.

     variance                    The variance.
     var                         "